 This is by far the best course of action and the benefits go further than you think.
 Not only are you getting your song mixed and mastered by a pro, on pro gear, in a pro environment, you have a great opportunity to learn.
 When you are sitting down with an expert in their studio, you will be able to see how they do it.
 One of the best ways to learn is by watching and this is a perfect opportunity.
 If you want your tracks released to labels, the demand for high quality is essential, especially considering the competitive nature of the industry.
 To really get that edge, it is vital that you polish your tracks professionally and this is a great route to go, because it will be the boost you need, until you can confidently do it yourself.

 At Skapade, we offer these services both in person and remotely so we can cater to the production needs of any producer.
 This is the perfect time to ask questions and gain some additional learning while a service is being provided.
 The best course of action is to get as involved in these kind of services as possible.
 Bring a notepad, ask questions, learn exactly what is going on.

-When you see how a proffessional approaches these things, you will then be ableto produce future tracks in that direction, and with all the advice you have learned from them.
+When you see how a professional approaches these things, you will then be Ableton produce future tracks in that direction, and with all the advice you have learned from them.